-Scholarships for summer and IAP study abroad programs are available from Global Education for undergraduates.
+Scholarships for summer and IAP study abroad programs are available for undergraduates.
 These scholarships are provided by different sources within and outside of MIT to support program costs (tuition and fees), airfare, and related expenses, even if the program is not managed by MIT.
 Amounts vary, from partial to full funding, depending on the program and financial need.
-Funding will be disbursed in advance of the program, based on a written agreement with Global Education.
+Funding will be disbursed in advance of the program, based on a written agreement.

-The Kelly-Douglas Fund supports MIT sophomores, juniors, and seniors travelling during IAP or summer to deepen their understanding in the humanities, arts, or social sciences.
+The Kelly-Douglas Fund supports MIT sophomores, juniors, and seniors traveling during IAP or summer to deepen their understanding of the humanities, arts, or social sciences.
 Awards are up to $1,500.

 External Study Abroad Scholarships